dometto/researchcloud-items/docs/item_quality_checklist.md

 The [Public License Selector](https://ufal.github.io/public-license-selector) is a tool that has been developed as part of a European Research program.
 It assists you to select an appropriate and compatible license for software and data.

 ## Support and Maintenance
 A Catalog item/component should be marked either "experimental" or "supported".
-Supported items/components are expected to be actively maintained and proactively checked for any defects on an annual basis or more frequent.
-They have been tested in use case workspace compositions.
+Supported items/components are expected to be:

+- actively maintained
+- proactively checked for any defects through [automated testing](#test-driven-development)
-They must be fully documented according to the specifications in this guideline.
+- fully documented according to the specifications in this guideline

 Supported catalog items may not comprise of any catalog components that are experimental.

 Unsupported items/components should include a disclaimer to indicate their experimental status.
 This alerts end users to double-check compliance with policies.

 ## Security
 Catalog item documentation should list the responsibilities of users with regard to security.